holochain/holochain/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce**
 For isolating the bug, it is helpful to see a failing test or a repo that reproduces the bug in a fresh hApp.
+Some suggestions for methods of writing a reproduction of a bug:

-- Write a failing test with Sweettest
+- Write a failing test with [Sweettest](https://docs.rs/holochain/latest/holochain/sweettest/index.html)
-- Write a failing test with Tryorama
+- Write a failing test with [Tryorama](https://github.com/holochain/tryorama/)
 - Create a minimal reproduction project using `hn-init` and add the code that produces the bug.